SteamPunk424/SteamPunk424/ReadMe.md

 ◆ I am a Cybersecurity Enthusiast / Ethical Hacker in Training.

-❖ I also eat rocks and other assorted items that should not go in my mouth.

-◆ As a matter of fact, just yesterday i found an Agate... i ate that too. i also had to google how to spell that.
-Agate.
-Weird word.
+❖ I am trying my hardest to improve my skills and am constantly training in many different ways to keep things fresh.

 ---